jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) means a person who receives or is entitled to receive a PAYE income payment:
     (ab) for the purposes of the FBT rules, includes a shareholder-employee:
     (ac) despite paragraph (a), in sections CE 1, CE 1B, and CW 16B to CW 16F (which relate to accommodation provided in connection with employment), includes an employee provided with accommodation or an accommodation payment as described in section CE 1(3)﻿(a) (Amounts derived in connection with employment):
-    (b) in sections CW 17, CW 17B, CW 17C, CW 17CB, CW 17CC, and CW 18 (which relate to expenditure, reimbursement, and allowances of employees) includes a person to whom section RD 3B or RD 3C (which relate to income other than PAYE) applies:
+    (b) in sections CW 17, CW 17B, CW 17C, CW 17CB, CW 17CC, CW 17D, and CW 18 (which relate to expenditure, reimbursement, and allowances of employees) includes a person to whom section RD 3B or RD 3C (which relate to income other than PAYE) applies:
     (c) in the FBT rules, and in the definition of shareholder-employee (paragraph (b)), does not include a person if the only PAYE income payment received or receivable is—
       (i) a payment referred to in section RD 5(1)﻿(b)﻿(iii), (3), (3B), (6)﻿(b), (bb), (bc), and (c) and (7) (Salary or wages):
       (ii) a schedular payment referred to in schedule 4, parts A, I, and W (Standard rates of tax for schedular payments) for which the person is liable for income tax under section BB 1 (Imposition of income tax):